WandererInThisWorld/Builders-Wand-old/README.md

-# The 1.14 Version is a Work in Progress.
-In its current state it's useable, but I still want to change some things around.
+# The 1.14 Version is a Continuation of the 1.13 Version.
+It's not Compatible with my other [Builder's Wand datapack](https://github.com/Elemend/Builders-Wand-1.14)

 # Builders Wand